Sports in Portland, Oregon: Baseball

 Professional baseball was played nearly continuously in Portland from 1901 until 2010, absent only during the 1994 season.
 The original Portland Beavers were the longest lived team, playing every season from 1901 to 1972, though occasionally under a different name.
 Various minor league baseball teams played in Portland thereafter, including revived Beavers teams between 1978 and 1993 and again between 2001 and 2010.
 Since 2010, there has been no professional baseball played within Portland city limits.

 Established in 2015 the Portland Pickles are an active team in the WCL (West Coast League).
 The Pickles play at Walker Stadium located inside Lents Park in SE Portland.
 In the summer of 2020, the WCL took a hiatus and the Portland Pickles formed the WWWL (Wild Wild West League), consisting of four teams: The Portland Pickles, The Portland Gherkins, The Gresham Greywolves, and The West Linn Knights.
 Beginning in 2013, the Hillsboro Hops have played at Ron Tonkin Field in the nearby suburb of Hillsboro, about 15 miles west of Portland.
-A farm team for the Arizona Diamondbacks, they play in the High-A West.
+A farm team for the Arizona Diamondbacks, they play in the Northwest League.

+In September 2024, the Portland Diamond Project announced that they had signed a letter of intent to purchase Zidell Yards to build a ballpark in an attempt to attract a Major League Baseball team to Portland.